Itinerary - Cultural Preston

 Visit Preston to discover its diverse mix of activities for culture and history lovers...

-Being home to Lancashire’s largest gallery space, one of the UK’s tallest church spires, one of Europe’s largest inland docks and the renowned Guild Hall and Charter Theatre, Preston has plenty to offer in the way of history, art, music and theatre.
+Home to Lancashire’s largest gallery space, England's tallest parish church spire, a historic inland dock and the renowned Guild Hall and Charter Theatre, Preston has plenty to offer in the way of history, art, music and theatre.